Physician Assistant, M.M.S.

 A limited number of processing fee waivers are available for applicants experiencing severe financial hardship.
 To be considered for a fee waiver, applicants must email a request to pasupplemental@slu.edu.
 The request should outline the reasons for the request and the nature of the financial hardship.
 Requests must be emailed by July 31 to be considered.

-Letters of reference submitted to CASPA should be from people who know applicants well, either professionally or academically, such as a job supervisor, professor or academic adviser.
-Please note: the PA program requires three letters of reference, even though CASPA completes an application with only two.
+Three letters of reference submitted to CASPA should be from people who know applicants well, either professionally or academically, such as a job supervisor, professor or academic adviser.
+Although CASPA completes an application with only two letters of reference, the SLU PA program requires three letters of reference.

 Application Deadline